icinganalysis/icinganalysis.github.io/content/A Langmuir distribution is almost a normal distribution.md

 > ###"Upon comparing this chart with Langmuir's tables (reference 7), it was found that his selections of the representative radii for the various sub-divisions of the volume were in error." [^1]

 ##Summary
-The Langmuir drop size distribution are almost normal distributions.
+The Langmuir drop size distributions are almost normal distributions.

 ##Key points
 1. The Langmuir drop size distribution are almost normal distributions.